pantheon-systems/documentation/source/content/basic-troubleshooting.md

 - Recreate the issue locally.
 - For WordPress, [enable WP_DEBUG & WP_DEBUG_LOG](/logs#how-do-i-enable-error-logging-for-wordpress) in wp-config.php.
 Then use the debug.log file to find warnings and errors.
-- Use Xdebug to set application breakpoints and dig into stack traces.
+- Use [Xdebug](https://xdebug.org/) with a local development tool like [Lando](/guides/lando) to set application breakpoints and dig into stack traces.
+See [Lando documentation](https://docs.lando.dev/config/pantheon.html#using-xdebug) for more on working with their Xdebug settings.

 ## Pantheon Dashboard

 In general, if the Pantheon Dashboard stops responding, the first step is to refresh the page.
 But note that doing so after executing a change may cause that process to be run twice (CONFIRM WITH PRODUCT).
 The next step is to log out and back in to the Site Dashboard.
-If the problem persists, [contact support](/support/)
+If the problem persists, [contact support](/support/).

 ### Check status.pantheon.io

-If Pantheon is experiencing a platform issue that impacts sites, we post updates on our status page.
-You can subscribe to status updates on that page if you’d like, or follow @PantheonStatus on Twitter.
+If Pantheon is experiencing a platform issue that impacts sites, we post updates on our [status page](https://status.pantheon.io/).
+You can also subscribe to status updates on that page, or follow [@PantheonStatus](https://twitter.com/pantheonstatus) on Twitter.

 ### HTTPS Issues

-When resolving issues with Pantheon's [HTTPS](/https/) certificates, a good first step is to remove and re-add the domain, which will restart the certificate provisioning process.
+When resolving issues with Pantheon's [HTTPS](/https) certificates, a good first step is to remove and re-add the domain, which will restart the certificate provisioning process.

 ### Code Changes